Unraveling the Code of Trees & Dynamic Symmetry

 • Optional: Catered lunches for $20 each day.

-Day 1: Albert will lead this “How to Paint Rocks and Water in Pastel” workshop (oil and other mediums accepted) working from photographs of rocks, mountain streams and rock faces.
-Albert will demo in pastel with a watercolor underpainting doing a step-by-step painting of rocks and water from 9 a.m. to Noon.
+Day 1: Albert will lead “How to use Intuitive Composition for Painting Trees” pastel workshop (oil and other mediums accepted as well) working from photographs.
+Albert will demo in pastel with a watercolor underpainting.
+Albert will be demonstrating a step-by-step painting of his famous trees from 9 a.m. with student painting time from 1 to 4:00 pm.
+Students will have time to work on their paintings with plenty of individual help at each easel.
 Students will have an afternoon painting time from 1 to 4:30 pm with plenty of individual help at each easel from Santa Fe’s own legendary artist.
-Albert will also offer career-building advice throughout the day with a question-and-answer period around the lunch hour.

 Supplies: Bring all the supplies you usually use.
 Bring a plein air easel.
 If you are flying in we have a few to choose from.

-Day 2: Taking it a step further on Day 2, Karen will show the students photos of Albert’s paintings and apply symmetry grids or armatures over Albert’s work for an in-depth analysis of the merger of Intuitive Composition and the concept of dynamic symmetry.
-She will also take great master paintings of the past and visually explain how these concepts of symmetry have been used by artists through the ages.
-Karen will do a step-by-step demonstration where students will follow along and create a dynamic symmetry grid on their own canvas.
-Her workshop will be in lecture format with time for hands-on grid building for each student.
-New material will be presented which will be different from last years’ workshop with Karen and all new examples will be shown.
+Day 2: Karen will be showing the students Albert’s paintings and applying symmetry grids over Albert’s work for an in-depth analysis of the merger of Intuitive Composition and the concept of Dynamic Symmetry.
+Karen will explain how tree growth is based on the Fibonacci series and the theory of proportions and spirals!
+It’s going to be a fascinating application of composition as applied to plants and you will never see a tree again in the same way!
+Karen will also offer a step-by-step demonstration where students will follow along with various projects to bring this new information to life.
+Her workshop will be both lecture format with hands-on grid building time for each student.
+New material will be presented different from past years with Karen and all new examples will be shown.

 About Albert